echawk/fustal/docs/SETUP.md

 # Setting up a development environment

+## Using `./setup`

+The `setup` script provided at the root of the project can be used to setup a development environment capable of building the library.
+It supports the 3 major operating systems (Linux, macOS, & Windows) and will download the appropriate software required for each.

+It does require that you have the following software installed:
+* python3
+* curl
+* unzip (for Windows)

+The following software is installed via the script:
+* Futhark (via tarball)
+* python libraries (via requirements.txt)

+On windows the following sofware is installed:
+* w64devkit (via zip archive)

+**NOTE:** For Windows build environments, the only tested terminal/shell is the one that is provided when one installs git (git bash).

+## Manually

 Principally, the only **required** piece of software is the futhark compiler itself, available from [diku-dk/futhark](https://github.com/diku-dk/futhark).